Iain Reid: Writing career

 Reid established his writing career by publishing articles and columns in national magazines and newspapers after graduating from Queen's University in Kingston, Ontario.
 He drew the National Post's attention, garnering a weekly column assignment.
 In 2015, his work began appearing in The New Yorker.

 Reid's first memoir, One Bird's Choice: A Year in the Life of an Over-educated, Underemployed Twentysomething Who Moves Back Home, was published in 2010, and was followed by The Truth About Luck: What I Learned on my Road Trip with Grandma in 2013.
 His debut novel, I'm Thinking of Ending Things, was published in 2016.
-Charlie Kaufman adapted it into a film for Netflix in 2020.
+Academy Award winner Charlie Kaufman adapted the novel into a film for Netflix in 2020.
+Kaufman consulted with Reid while he was preparing the adaptation, and Reid was an executive producer for the film.

 Reid's second novel, Foe, was published by Simon and Schuster in 2018.
-Anonymous Content purchased the book's film rights, and filming is set to begin in Australia in January 2022.
+Anonymous Content purchased the book's film rights, and filming began in Australia in January 2022.
+Reid co-wrote the screenplay with director Garth Davis.
+The film stars Saoirse Ronan and Paul Mescal, with an expected theatrical release in October 2023 before it is available for streaming on Amazon Prime.

 Reid's third novel, We Spread, was published by Scout Press in September 2022.
+Reid is writing the screenplay for the film adaptation with director Minhal Baig.
+The novel was shortlisted for the Governor General's Award for English-language fiction at the 2023 Governor General's Awards.